p8952/p8952.github.io.old/_posts/2014-12-11-aws-listing-all-regions.markdown

 When working with EC2 instances across multiple regions I've found it's near impossible to get a good overview of what is running where.
-This can be especially annoying when you are automatically lunching a number of short lived instances.
+This can be especially annoying when you are automatically launching a number of short lived instances.

 To prevent me having to go through 9 different web pages to see what I